IoSonoDue2/AOHW-24-HERF/README.md

 6. Open the host you want to test `<...>_host.ipynb` and run it.

 #### For Versal VCK5000:
+3. Navigate to the `VCK5000/` directory.

-3. Move the `hw_build/` folder on the host machine connected to board, enter the folder, and run the host application with:
+4. Move the `hw_build/` folder on the host machine connected to a VersalVCK5000 eith qdma2022.2 platform, enter the folder, and run the host application with:
   ```sh
   ./host_overlay.exe
   ```